docsforadobe/after-effects-scripting-guide/docs/items/footageitem.md

 - [FileSource object](../sources/filesource.md#filesource)
 - [PlaceholderSource object](../sources/placeholdersource.md#placeholdersource)

-If this is a FileSource object, and the [footageMissing](avitem.md#avitemfootagemissing) value is true, the path to the missing footage file is in the [FileSource.missingFootagePath](../sources/filesource.md#filesourcemissingfootagepath) attribute.
+If this is a FileSource object, and the [footageMissing](avitem.md#avitemfootagemissing) value is `true`, the path to the missing footage file is in the [FileSource.missingFootagePath](../sources/filesource.md#filesourcemissingfootagepath) attribute.

 #### Type